Joolee/nl.joolee.homey.espeasy/README.txt

 ESP Easy is a firmware for ESP8266 boards like the WeMos D1 and NodeMCU.
-It allows you to quickly make custom devices with switches, sensors and other hardware.
+It allows you to quickly make custom devices with switches, sensors and other hardware to build your own domotica appliances.
+With this app, you can connect them to Homey!

 The app has been developed and tested on a NodeMCU V3 board, if you run into any problems with other boards or want to have the pin-layout displayed in the GPIO pairing wizard, let me know on Github!